 The longer-term impact on the Group should be managed by our ability to develop new products and reflect experience in our pricing structures.
 As further proposed improvements in our understanding of our exposure to climate-related risks, work continues on plotting significant clusters of customer locations to assess the potential risk from physical climate events to our known customer base.
-Our Group Risk Framework, which is our enterprise risk management framework through which our management is informed on climate related matters, is described in the 'Risk management cycle' section in our Annual Report and Accounts.
+Our Group Risk Framework, which is our enterprise risk management framework through which our management is informed on climate related matters, is described in the 'Risk management cycle' section.